openservicemesh/osm/docs/example/README.md

 kubectl apply -f docs/example/manifests/bookstore-v2/
 ```

 Browse to http://localhost:8082.
-You should see the `bookstore-v2` heading in your broswer window.
+You should see the `bookstore-v2` heading in your browser window.

 ### Update Traffic Split